 “You’ve done everything,” a reporter begins.
 “I haven’t done everything… you’re gorgeous,” he says.

 Ron tells me the group will never again perform their first single "Come On."
 “They absolutely refuse to play it.
 I go, ‘Come On,' it’s a great song, let’s go.’
 I try to get them to play it but they won’t.”

 What’s his favorite thing to do in NYC?
 “Try and get out on my own.
 It’s impossible.”

 Although Keith Richards says he’ll never retire from touring, he confesses to taking more naps.
 “Now and again, yes,” he says.
 He cackles when asked the secret to a happy marriage, and says his favorite place in New York is “my bedroom.”

 Jerry Bruckheimer, , Michelle Yeoh, Tommy Hilfiger and Gina Gershon give love to the Rolling Stones on their way into the venue as stunning Theodora Richards waits for a friend.
 Stephen Bing — the billionaire who fathered Liz Hurley’s son Damian — produced the film, but he’s dressed way down in faded jeans and white gym shoes.

 The movie starts, but reporters wait because reps say tickets are being saved for J.Lo and Marc.
 Thirty minutes after the screening begins, the glam couple arrive, smiling and waving regally.
 How are the twins?
 “Thank you,” she tells me.

 Pick up the OK! out now to find out how Keith feels about this concert documentary competing with Miley Cyrus’s record-breaking concert documentary Hannah Montana/Miley Cyrus: Best of Both Worlds.
 “Britney Lost 15 Lbs. in Just 4 Weeks" is the cover line.
-And, don’t miss Part One: My Day With the Rolling Stones.
+And, don't miss .

 Shine a Light is in theaters now.